 Sanders had pitched close this time and would make a three so Nicklaus knew he needed to get up and down.
-He chipped to eight feet and then holed the putt for a 3, and flung his putter high into the air, a rare emotional celebration from the Golden Bear.
+He chipped to eight feet, holed the putt for a three and flung his putter high into the air, a rare emotional celebration from the Golden Bear.

 He had a second Open victory but, more importantly, had won at the Home of Golf.